MoHKale/ColorWheel/README.md

 ```HTML
 <div class="colorwheel"></div>
 ```

+S.N.
+The actual color wheel will inherit its width and height from the parent of this div.

 #### Javascript Dependence
 Now this alone will not create the color wheel.
 You need to pass this newly made div element to the ColorWheel class within a javascript script to create a color wheel like this: